 Century Management: What to Know

 The firm’s team has a varied array of certifications.
 There are five certified financial planners (CFPs) on staff, as well as four chartered financial analysts (CFAs), two chartered financial consultants (ChFCs) and one certified trust and financial advisor (CTFA).
 The firm’s staff has two different types of retirement-related certifications, including one chartered retirement planning counselor (CRPC) and one chartered retirement plans specialist (CRPS).
-Century Management has its own mutual funds and there are three chartered mutual fund counselors (CMFCs) on staff.
+Century Management has its own mutual funds and there are two chartered mutual fund counselors (CMFCs) on staff.

 Century Management is a closely held family corporation.
 It also does business under the name CM Fund Advisors.
 The firm’s mutual funds are known as CM Advisors Family of Funds, and clients can invest in that if they so choose.